soggybag/The-Apartment/README.md

-# The Aprtment
+# The Apartment

 ## Setting

 A film about people living where no one should with people no one can live with.

 ## Synopsis

-A rock opera about the amazing places where no one should live, and the people that live there.
+A rock opera about the horrible places where no one should live, and the terrible people that very unfortunately, still live there.

-Set to a new wave rock sound track by Polysics.
+Set to a new wave rock sound track by Polysics and the Polyphonic Spree.

 ## Cast

-- Wealthy Heiress: Scarlett Johansson
+- Wealthy Heiress: Jade Stone
-- Hunky Handyman: Brad Pitt
+- Hunky Handyman: Eli'el Gordon
-- Cynical Landlord: Steve Buscemi
+- Cynical Landlord: Adam Braus
-- Eccentric Neighbor: Lady Gaga
+- Eccentric Neighbor: Alan Davis
-- Snarky Neighbor Kid: Haley Joel Osment
+- Snarky Neighbor Kid: Jordan King
-- Crusty Wise Old Man: Christopher Guest
+- Crusty Wise Old Man: Mitchell Hudson
-- The cockroach: Linus William Roache
+- The cockroach: Jeremy Rossman
-- The potted plant: Kaneko Shingo
+- The potted plant: Mike Kane
-- Spirit in the fireplace: Ishimaru
+- Spirit in the fireplace: Ashu Desai

+## Notes

+This sounds like a pretty depressing film with little uplift to redeem the plot.
+Mitchell, are you feeling okay?
+Do you need a place to stay?